 Installation

-To implement Hanko, import and invoke the register()
+To use Hanko, import and call theregister()

 function from the hanko-elements

-For proper functionality, implement the <hanko-auth />
+For proper functionality, add the

 function from the @teamhanko/hanko-elements

-package in your TypeScript or JavaScript file
+package in your TypeScript or JavaScript file:

 tag with the import statement referencing the CDN-hosted hanko-elements

-package URL.
+package URL:

 Registering the Web Components

-After importing the register()
+After importing theregister()

 Cookie options